 Furthermore, businesses need to be ready to conduct thorough investigations and use external and objective resources if necessary.
 They also must be ready to take immediate action to resolve the issue.

-Cruz advised having a core team in place to assess allegation information, provide counsel on the risk and liability of the organization, provide appropriate resources for the victim, and make sure the privacy and rights of both the victim and the alleged offender are protected.
+Cruz advised having a core team in place to assess allegation information, give counsel on the risk and liability of the organization, provide appropriate resources for the victim, and make sure the privacy and rights of both the victim and the alleged offender are protected.
 This, he said, goes a long way in developing a culture of responsiveness.